-PERC's Sustainability Team conducted several meetings on what the material topics are for PERC, while reviewing the role of sustainability within the Company.
-Sustainability issues were discussed and several perspectives to determine financial and non-financial performance drivers were considered.
+PERC's Sustainability Team conducted several meetings on what the material topics are for PERC, while reviewing the direction and focus of sustainability within the Company.
+Sustainability issues and several perspectives were discussed to determine financial and non-financial performance drivers.
 PERC employed the following materiality determination processes:

-- 1. Understanding the Sustainability Context: The first step was to study and understand sustainability frameworks and models and to assess how the Company could craft its own.
-Sustainability and related concepts were defined to identify applicable financial and non-financial metrics.
+- Understanding the Sustainability Context: The first step was to study and understand sustainability frameworks and models and to assess how the Company could design its own or adopt existing frameworks.
+Sustainability and related concepts were defined to identify applicable financial and nonfinancial metrics.
 This exercise helped the Sustainability Team to focus on how PERC could positively contribute to the economy, environment, and society. - 2.
 Identifying Material Topics: The Sustainability Team came up with an initial list of material topics, which were further validated through group discussions with sustainability point persons per unit, including middle management, power plant heads, stakeholder touch points (to grasp stakeholder perspectives), and data handlers and verifiers.
 In finalizing the material topics, the following guide questions were used: - (a) Is it a key capital/risk/opportunity? - (b) Does our key business of power development and generation impact it? - (c) Do our business processes directly affect it? - (d) Does our product/service contribute significant impact to it? - (e) Is there a trend that will make it (the topic) material in the future? - 3.
-Defining Performance and Management Approach: Once the list of material topics were identified, the Company's business performance was measured using relevant metrics.
+Defining Performance and Management Approach: Once the list of material topics were identified, relevant metrics were identified.
 The Sustainability Team also referred to the Global Reporting Initiative (GRI) standards, a globally recognized sustainability reporting tool, to craft PERC's own management approaches.
 These approaches were aimed at mitigating risks and improving the performance metrics.
 The UN Sustainable Development Goals (SDGs) were also used as a guide for identifying the Company's societal, environmental, and economic impact and value.